EEGKit/openvibe-designer/plugins/visualization/ovp-advanced-visualization/doc/boxes/Doc_BoxAlgorithm_3DTomographicVisualization.rst

 .. image:: images/Doc_BoxAlgorithm_3DTomographicVisualization.png

-The *3D Tomographic Visualization* is designed to display the output of a signal filtered using the a tomographic reconstruction algorithm such as :ref:`Doc_BoxAlgorithm_XLORETA`.
+The *3D Tomographic Visualization* is designed to display the output of a signal filtered using the a tomographic reconstruction algorithm such as LORETA.
-:ref:`Doc_BoxAlgorithm_XLORETA` computes the spatial filter that transforms an input signal with :math:`C` channels/sensors to :math:`V =` 2394 sources.
+LORETA computes the spatial filter that transforms an input signal with :math:`C` channels/sensors to :math:`V =` 2394 sources.
 These sources form a subdivision of the brain in 3 dimensions, each source being encoded as a small cube (7mm resolution) called *voxel*.
+The input to the box should thus be a matrix of 2394x3 values.

 The *3D Tomographic Visualization* box shares common concepts and settings with the other boxes in the **Mensia Advanced Visualization Toolset**.
 Additional information are available in the dedicated documentation pages: